lextudio/sharpsnmp_docs/library/tutorials/aes.rst

 Bouncy Castle is an open source library that implements many algorithms, including DES and AES(CFB).

-The sample projects show how to use ``SharpSnmpLib.BouncyCastle`` to enable DES/AES privacy providers based on Bouncy Castle.
+The sample projects show how to use ``Samples.BouncyCastle``(12.1 and above) or ``SharpSnmpLib.BouncyCastle``(10.0-12.0) to enable DES/AES privacy providers based on Bouncy Castle.
 They can be used on platforms such as .NET Core.

 .. note:: Compared to built-in providers, these are slower due to Bouncy Castle implementation.
 So such should only be used when necessary.